 Sometimes, the 5' adapter of a linked adapter pair should not be anchored.
 It is possible to specify linked adapters also with -g ADAPTER1...ADAPTER2 (note that -g is used instead of -a).
-These work just like the linked adapters described in the previous section, except that the 5' adapter is not anchored by default.
+These work like the linked adapters described in the previous section, but with these two differences: